 Plan your trip - We cover a large area so planning ahead is essential.
 Use Sat Nav or Google Maps to locate studios and for ‘hard to find’ locations check our website or call the artist.
-Then layout a route to follow.
+Then plan a route to follow.

-Be a great visitor - Be respectful and thank the Artist for opening their space for the event.
+Be a great visitor - Be respectful and thank the artist for opening their space for the event.
 Supervise your children and keep them with you while you visit.
-Always contact the Artist first if you would like to bring a dog onto their property.
+Always contact the artist first if you would like to bring a dog onto their property.

 What is their process? – How do they make their work?